| |

 How Can You Get To The West Island Montreal?

 The easiest way to get to the West Island of Montreal is with a car.
-The metro, unfortunately, doesn’t make it all the way out there…yet anyway.
+The metro, unfortunately, doesn’t make it all the way out there… yet anyway.

-Depending on where you’re going, you can also take the train.
+If you are traveling by public transport you’ll have to take the metro to at least one other bus (depending on where you’re going).
+Let’s just say, without a car, getting to the West Island will take a good chunk of your day.
+Depending on where you’re going, you might also be able to take the train.
 But, the train isn’t next to any of the West Island activities… so you’ll still have to take at least one bus.

-P.S.
-It isn’t just getting to the West Island that you’ll want a car for, it’s also once you’re there.
+Pro Tip: It isn’t just getting to the West Island that you’ll want a car for, it’s also once you’re there.
 NOTHING IS CLOSE TO EACH OTHER!
-You aren’t downtown anymore!When something is nearby, that means it’s at least a 10-minute DRIVE away.
-You cannot walk from one West Island activity to another.
+You aren’t downtown anymore!
+When something is nearby, that means it’s at least a 10 minute DRIVE away.
+You can’t walk from one West Island activity to another.

 Top Things To Do In The West Island Montreal